Paris Charles de Gaulle Airport (CDG) – Hartsfield–Jackson Atlanta International Airport (ATL)

 Just our luck, the jetbridge wasn’t functioning, and they were working on an alternate solution to get us on board.

-Finally, at around 3:20, they announced that we’d be boarding, but due to the jetbridge malfunction, we’d be boarding using air stairs.
+Finally, at around 3:20, they announced that we’d be boarding, but due to the jetbridge malfunction, we’d be boarding using mobile aircraft stairs.
 I usually hate boarding through air stars when I have carry on luggage, but I do love being on the tarmac and seeing the aircraft on the ground.

 As expected, those needing more time to board were called up, followed by premium cabin passengers, then Sky Priority passengers, then zone 1, 2 and 3.